RustyDawwwgg/Starbase/Buffalo/README.md

 - ~~Applied fix to mining lasers found in pinned messages in Kenetor's discord~~ (replaced with new laser pulsing/automation scripts)

-- Moved passenger seats, added workbench to floor and squeezed in a medium tank refueling device in the space above.
+- Moved passenger seats, added workbench to floor and squeezed in a medium tank refueling device in the space above

 <p align="center"><img src="https://github.com/RustyDawwwgg/Starbase/blob/main/Buffalo/Images/20210826_004.png" width=80%></p>

 - Removed memory chip and replaced ISAN code with [updated version](https://github.com/RustyDawwwgg/Starbase/blob/main/ISAN/ISAN-2.5.yolol).
 Also enabled the speed estimation with the following change on line 1: `sp=1`

 - Changed Propellant displays inside and in front of ship to 40 million to represent the actual amount available
 >*Note: current version of Buffalo has some disconnected fuel tanks, possibly a bug.*

-- Moved ore scanner to bottom-center mounting point and installed Scanner Auto-pitch script.
+- Moved ore scanner to bottom-center mounting point and installed Scanner Auto-pitch script

-- Added 3rd mining laser to top-cnter hardpoint where ore scanner was origionally
+>*Note: experienced issues with turret bases not passing along data to the mounts/devices when attaching.
+Managed to fix through a combination of moving pieces in/out of my inventory, trying to attach from different angles, and crafting new pieces that were giving me trouble.

-- Added mining laser pulsing/automation script & fine-tuned for accuracy
+- Added 3rd mining laser to top-center hardpoint where ore scanner was originally + laser pulsing/automation script & fine-tuned for accuracy